1971 Salem, Illinois, derailment: Accident

-Amtrak #1 (later #59), the City of New Orleans (Note: Between May 1, 1971, and November 14, 1971, when Amtrak issued a new timetable, all trains were officially nameless and used the numbers assigned by their previous operator.
+Amtrak #1, the City of New Orleans (Note: Between May 1, 1971, and November 14, 1971, when Amtrak issued a new timetable, all trains were officially nameless and used the numbers assigned by their previous operator.
 This train had been Illinois Central #1, the City of New Orleans.
 Amtrak replaced it with the Panama Limited in November.) departed Chicago's Central Station at 8:00 AM CT on June 10, 1971.
 The City of New Orleans was a daytime train between Chicago and New Orleans, Louisiana.
 Up until April 30, 1971, it had been operated by the Illinois Central Railroad, but passed to Amtrak when the latter assumed operation of most intercity service in the United States.
 It was scheduled to arrive in New Orleans at 1:30 AM on June 11.
 The train was composed of 15 cars: a baggage car, 11 coaches, a diner-counter, a lounge car, and a combination coach/food service car.
 Amtrak had inherited or leased this equipment from other railroads.
 A set of four leased Illinois Central EMD E-units of various models pulled the train: E8A #4031 (leading), E9Bs #4109 and #4106, and E10A (a rebuilt E8A) #2024 (formerly #4032).
+The train was carrying 211 passengers after departing Effingham.

 The lead locomotive assigned to the train was #4031, an EMD E8A originally manufactured in 1952.
 The E8 developed 2250 hp from two 12 cylinder model 567B engines, each driving a generator to power the two traction motors on one truck.
 During the run south from Chicago the #2 engine on #4031 failed and could not be repaired.
 After a crew change in Champaign, Illinois, the new crew observed the #2 engine respond to the throttle and concluded that it was operational again.
 South of Champaign the Illinois Central main line was double track with crossovers.
 As the train passed over one of these crossovers at Tonti, #4031 derailed.